hpcc-systems/MAF/README.md

 mkdir -p test/report
 ```

-Now, when you run `npm t` it will run the tests and you can run `npm run report` to get an html report of your test cases.
+Now, when you run `npm t` it will run the tests and you can run `npx report` to get an html report of your test cases.

 ## Hello World API Example